-Hello, there!
-Do you want to make your Facebook account private?
-There are some not-so-true ideas out there.
-But this post will show you a way that works pretty alright.
-Let’s get to it – how to keep your Facebook profile private in 2021.
+Hey there!
+Do you need a private Facebook account?
+There are plenty of fake ideas on the internet nowadays.
+But this article will reveal to you a method that works remarkably alright.
+Let’s get started with how to keep a private Facebook profile in 2022.

 How to change your sharing default settings